The Myth of Soulmates

 “[Love’s] Not Finding Your Perfect Half… If You Ask Me, People Spend Far Too Much Time Looking For Someone To Complete Them.”

-— Ellie Chu, The Half Of It
+— Ellie Chu, The Half Of It“I love her.

 I’ve never been in love before.
 Honestly, I’ve never even been in ‘like’ before.
 I never got it.
 I saw people in love — I saw weakness.
 I heard them say the things they said, and do the things they do, it all just seemed so pathetic.